Established in 1931, the Port Lincoln Yacht Club today operates very much by its foundation principle … “To Foster a Love of the Sea”

-Situated on Boston Bay foreshore with stunning bay views, we enjoy sailing and racing on Australia’s best natural harbour.
-With consistent breezes, Mediterranean style climate, minimal shipping traffic and only an hour’s sail to an aquatic playground of spectacular islands, its no surprise that the Port Lincoln Yacht Club is a ‘must include’ Port of call for visiting Yachties from near and far.
+Situated on the Boston Bay foreshore with stunning bay views, we enjoy sailing and racing on Australia’s best natural harbour.
+With consistent breezes, Mediterranean style climate, minimal shipping traffic and only an hour’s sail to an aquatic playground of spectacular islands, it is no surprise that the Port Lincoln Yacht Club is a ‘must include’ Port of call for visiting Yachties from near and far.

-Our club is nationally recognised as one of the best country sailing facilities in Australia.
-In any given year we will host a couple of national championships, run a comprehensive junior sailing program, Sailability class competitions and regular weekend racing for dinghies, multi-hulls and keelboats.
+Our Club is nationally recognised as one of the best country sailing facilities in Australia.
+In any given year we will host a couple of national championships, run a comprehensive junior sailing program, Sailability class competitions and of course the regular weekend racing for off the beach dinghies and keelboats.

 With it’s picturesque views overlooking Boston Bay, the Port Lincoln Yacht Club is the ideal venue for your next function.

-We have the intimate Member’s Bar downstairs which is perfect for a smaller gathering, or our larger function room upstairs with new sliding glass doors opening up to the balcony, enabling you to enjoy the view even more.
-Whether it’s for a wedding, party or meeting, give us a call to discuss your function needs.
+We have the intimate Member’s Bar downstairs which is perfect for a smaller gathering or our larger function room upstairs for larger gatherings with new sliding glass doors opening up to the balcony, enabling you to enjoy the view even more.
+Whether it’s for a wedding, party or meeting, call us to discuss your function needs.

 Sailing has always been part of Port Lincoln’s way of life.
-Regattas have been recorded back in the middle 1800’s.
-Early fishing boats were the main competitors.
+Regattas have been recorded back in the middle 1800’s with early fishing boats the main competitors.
 The First World War and then the Depression closed the Port Lincoln Sailing Club and the Port Lincoln Regatta Club.

-Boats including some from Adelaide continued to cruise the area in the 1920’s including the late Frank Verco from the RSAYS. in his 52 foot yacht, the “Nautilus”.
+Boats including few from Adelaide continued to cruise the area in the 1920’s including the late Frank Verco from the RSAYS in his 52 foot yacht, the “Nautilus”.

 They saw the need to create a reason for Adelaide boats to come around the “corner” (as the bottom of Yorke Peninsula was known in those days) and to stay on visiting Port Lincoln.
 Port Lincoln’s population in the 1950’s was around 4,000 people.